spdx/spdx-3-model/serialization/README.md

 If only a single value can correspond to an id, the class is a *mapping* and colliding values are treated as an error.

-All classes in an information model are datatypes.
-Referenceable classes in a logical model are translated to equivalent data structures where ids have no particular significance other than as values to be serialized.
-They can be serialized as lists where each list item has an id, or as maps from ids to values.
-Both serializations convey the same information but their byte sequences are different.

-SPDX v3 organizes all of its information into a single referenceable "Element" class - every bit of logical state in SPDX exists as instances of element subclasses (element itself is abstract), and each element exists independently of all other elements.
+SPDX v3 organizes all of its information into a single referenceable "Element" class - all logical state in SPDX exists as element values, and each element exists independently of all other elements.

+Every information model consists solely of datatype classes, where properties have syntax but not behavior, and no special significance is attached to property names such as "id" and "type".
+Referenceable classes in the SPDX logical model are translated to datatypes where "id" is nothing more than a property of type IRI.
+SPDX elements can be serialized as:
+* lists where each element has an IRI property, or
+* maps where each element has an IRI key.
+Both serializations convey the identical information; the information model specifies which serialization to use.

 Figure 2 illustrates a set of elements from the information perspective:

 ![Element Timeline](images/elements-timeline.jpg)